 Under the Mental Health Act, people with a mental disorder may be formally detained in hospital (or 'sectioned') in the interests of their own health or safety, or for the protection of other people.
 They can also be treated in the community but subject to recall to hospital for assessment and/or treatment under a Community Treatment Order (CTO).

 These statistics are derived from the Mental Health Services Data Set (MHSDS) which reuses operational data produced by NHS and independent providers.
-The data are known to be incomplete for 2016-17 and are therefore an undercount at England level.
+The data are known to be incomplete and are therefore an undercount at England level.

 This report presents selected measures from the 2016-17 and 2017-18 publications alongside provider-level data quality information to help users understand the impact of local data quality issues.